MercuryOH/mercury/README.md

 - Mercury frontend [http://localhost:3000](http://localhost:3000)
 - Mercury API [http://localhost:3000/api](http://localhost:3000/api)

-### Coding style
+### Code style

 Eslint and prettier should handle most of the code style and linting issues.

 There is the possibility of both plugins clashing over a specific code rule.
-If you experience this back-and-forth rule clash, add a [prettier-ignore](https://prettier.io/docs/en/ignore.html) for that specific line, or send a message in the group chat to figure out a better way to handle these issues.
+If you experience this back-and-forth rule clash, add a [prettier-ignore](https://prettier.io/docs/en/ignore.html) comment for that specific line, or send a message in the group chat to figure out a better way to handle these issues.

 ## Deployment